Configure Redpanda Console

 Environment variables and YAML configurations can overwrite input that is set on the command line.

 The recommended configuration source is a YAML file.
-Specify the path to the file by either setting the -config.filepath flag or setting the CONFIG_FILEPATH environment variable.
-A reference configuration file is provided under Redpanda Console configuration file.
+You can specify the path to the configuration file by setting either the -config.filepath flag or the CONFIG_FILEPATH environment variable.
+A reference configuration file is provided under Example Redpanda Console configuration file.

 Environment variables